KarolynW/QTodo-GPTChain/evm/README.md

 - **Full** – call `store` and the hash, a reference and your address are kept on-chain so future archaeologists can marvel at your chores.

+## Retrieval

+Should nostalgia strike, call `getTask(bytes32)` to fetch a stored hash, its reference, who anchored it and when.
+Unknown hashes return empty values.

 ## Easter Egg

 If you name your task `"solidity makes me type"`, nothing special happens, but